AbhasKumar20/Intent_Retrieval/README.md

 Following the above steps for both pre-deployment and post-deployment testing ensures a comprehensive evaluation of the application, guaranteeing robust and reliable performance in live scenarios.

-Below table shows the intent retrieval accuraries of TF-IDF, sentence-transformer and sentence-transformer + FIASS models
+The below table shows the intent retrieval accuracies of TF-IDF, sentence-transformer, and sentence-transformer + FIASS models

 | Method                       | Correct Predictions | Incorrect Predictions | Accuracy  |
 |------------------------------|---------------------|-----------------------|-----------|